caiks/WBOT02/README.md

 `actor002` is implemented in `Win007` and `actor003` is implemented in `Win008`.
 Both are similar to `actor001` which is implemented in `Win006`.

 Like the `Win006` constructor, the `Win007` and `Win008` constructors begin by parsing the given JSON file.
 Most of the parameters of `Win006` are included and are described in [actor001 description](#actor001) above.
-There are new parameters for (i) checkpointing, (ii) video and media, (iii) tiling and scanning, and (iv) unique records and minimimum entropy.
+There are new parameters for (i) checkpointing, (ii) video and media, (iii) tiling and scanning, and (iv) motion detection, unique records and minimum entropy.

-The constructor then creates the dynamic parts of the GUI but for `Win008` these consist only of labels for the the centre, event id, the *fud* cardinality and the failed *slice* count.
+The constructor then creates the dynamic parts of the GUI, but for `Win008` these consist only of labels for the the centre, event id, the *fud* cardinality and the failed *slice* count.

-The constructor then creates the active structure.
+The constructor then creates the active structure and the *slice*-representation map.
 This is the same as for `Win006`.
 In `Win008` if there is an initial *model* it is induced so that *slices* over the threshold are brought up to date.

 After this point `Win007` and `Win008` diverge somewhat.

-The `Win007` constructor then starts a separate active induce thread.
-The constructor then finishes by setting a timer for `Win007::act`.
+As in `Win006`, the `Win007` constructor then starts a separate active induce thread.
+Lastly the constructor sets a timer for `Win007::act`.
 The main thread will call `Win007::act` at regular intervals. `Win007::act` runs the mode and active update.
-This means that sometimes the active induce thread can lag behind with a number of *slices* over the threshold ready for *induction*.
+This means that sometimes the active induce thread can lag behind the updates with more than one *slice* over the threshold ready for *induction*.
+The number of lagging *slices* is shown in the GUI.

-`Win007::act` begins by grabbing a screen image.
-See [actor001 description](actor001).
-TODO
+`Win007::act` itself is similar to the `Win006::act` method described in [actor001 description](#actor001) above.
+In addition it has a motion detector, e.g. `"motion_detection_threshold" : 25`.
+If there is no change in the image after `motion_detection_threshold` images then the image is rejected.

+`Win007::act` also differs from `Win006::act` in that `Win006::act` has a single mode whereas `Win007::act` has several.
+The `mode001` of `Win007::act` is the same as `Win006::act`.
+After processing the modes, if the update is not disabled (`disable_update`),  `Win007::act` updates the active and the representations.
+Finally `Win007::act` updates the logs.

+`Win007` destructor TODO

-Having constructed the active, the `QMediaPlayer` is started if a video or video list is specified.
+Having constructed the active, the `Win008` constructor starts the `QMediaPlayer` if a video or video list is specified.
 Eventually the sequence of callbacks calls `Win008::capture`.
 If no video or video list is specified, a timer is set to call `Win008::capture` directly.

 Usually `actor003` runs with a video or video list.
 A single video can be specified, e.g. `"video_source" : "videos/pp--33Lscn6sk.mp4"`.
 Alternatively a list of videos can be specified, e.g.
 ```